GhislainHivon/LearnYourPhone/README.md

 A simple app to help children learn their phone number.
 The child must place the digits in a box with the same color (the box alpha is lower).
 When a digit is place in the correct box, it disappear and the digit is frozen in place.
 When all the digits are correctly place, a simple "Tada sound" (see LICENSE for details) can be heard and the digits "dance".
 The child can restart the game and play again.

 ## Installation and running
 There is no special installations needed for "Learn your phone".
 Follow the instructions to install [Kivy](http://kivy.org/#download) for your os.
-Run "Learn your phone" as any other Kivy app on your os.
+Run **learnyourphone/main.py** as any other Kivy app on your os.

 ### My target
 #### Android 4.3 (Samsung Galaxy S3)